gboehl/dynare/README.md

 # Documentation packages
 dnf install texlive-scheme-minimal texlive-collection-publishers texlive-collection-latexextra texlive-collection-fontsextra texlive-collection-latexrecommended texlive-collection-science texlive-collection-plaingeneric texlive-lm python3-sphinx latexmk mathjax doxygen
 ```
+For RHEL you need to enable the `CodeReady Linux Builder` repository, e.g. by running `subscription-manager repos --enable codeready-builder-for-rhel-8-x86_64-rpms`.

-`Slicot` and `x13as` are not packaged yet in Fedora and need to be compiled from source:
+`Slicot` and `x13as` need to be compiled from source:

 ```sh
 # compile slicot from source and put it into /home/$USER/dynare/slicot/lib/